 By the word Generator, we can understand that, it’s generate something.
 Electrical Engineering Generator mainly uses for Electricity Generation.
 But Generator cannot generate electricity by itself.
 It needs a prime mover that helps the generator to rotate and by this rotation inside the generator creates magnetic flux and creates electricity.

-Around the world there is a need of generators for many different applications.
+Around the world, there is a need for generators for many different applications.
 Everything is the underlying need for a public supply of smooth electricity.
-We will find number of situations in which independent electricity supplies are needed.
-In this post we will know the different applications of Generator and its types.
+We will find a number of situations in which independent electricity supplies are needed.
+In this post, we will know the different applications of Generator and its types.

 The applications for Generators are categorized follows:

-- Sometime private or independent generators may run in parallel with the public supply system or isolated from it when demand is less.
+- Sometimes private or independent generators may run in parallel with the public supply system or isolated from it when demand is less.
 No problem I am going to give you some example of it.

-- Sometime is required some temporary supply system by the construction industry or in cases of any breakdown.
+- Some time is required some temporary supply system by the construction industry or in cases of any breakdown.